 To furnish proof of air removal and steam penetration, 3 hollow-A PCDs (as per DIN 867-5) (helix model), each wrapped in two layers of transparent sterilisation packaging as per DIN EN 868-5, are run as a partial load together with suitable biological or chemical indicators.
-The number of partial loads depends on the size of the chamber.

-3.2 Air removal (step a of 2.1)
+3.3 Air removal (step a) of 2.1)

-Complete air removal is indispensable for adequate steam penetration and for uniform condensation of the saturated steam on all surfaces to be sterilised (see also 3.4).
+Complete air removal is indispensable for adequate steam penetration and for uniform condensation of the saturated steam on all surfaces to be sterilised (see also 3.2).